Abdisalam-Abdulahi/Introduction-to-CSS/README.md

 # Introduction to CSS
+I hosted this site on github pages to stretch goals https://abdisalam-abdulahi.github.io/Introduction-to-CSS/
 ## Introduction

 In this project you will be styling a single page with your knowledge of CSS.
 The website is a marketing page for a restaurant in San Diego, CA called Fatuma Restaurant.